-Where a parent has been notified that a place is not available for a student, every effort will be made by the local authority to help the parent to find a place in a suitable alternative school.
-Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the chair of governors at the school address.
+Where a parent or student have been notified that a place is not available for a student, every effort will be made by the local authority to help the parent to find a place in a suitable alternative school.
+Parents or students who are refused a place have a statutory right of appeal.
+Further details of the appeals process is available by writing to the chair of governors at the school address.